lightstep/cloud-native-observability/02 - customers-and-engineers.md

 As alluded to in the sidebar, the line between resource and transactions can be a bit blurry.
 Transactions can manipulate resources, resource faults can modify the flow of transactions.
-These aren't necessarily two frictionless, noninteractive spheres.
+These aren't necessarily two frictionless, non-interactive spheres.
 Let's illustrate through an example.

 Suppose we have a transaction that depends on resource like Kafka.
 Most of the time, a Kafka cluster will support multiple topics with a whole battery of